Vish501/sudoku-backtracking-and-recursion/README.md

    - Call the `solve_sudoku()` function with the input grid.

 3. **Output:**
-   - The program will either:
-      - Print the solved Sudoku grid if a solution is found.
+   - Sudoku grid solved, in place.
-      - Print "No solution exists" if no solution is found.

 **Example:**